 All authors’ names in proper byline order with academic degree, affiliation listed.

-Thesis candidates’ mailing address, phone number, fax number, and e-mail address
+Thesis candidates’ mailing address, phone number, and e-mail address

-Structured with 250 words or less that is single-spaced on a separate page.
+Structured with 250 words or less that is single-spaced, uploaded separately.

 Including Introduction, Methods, Results, and Discussion sections (and perhaps Conclusion section)